-Brent Timm, the host of SnackChat Live, broke the news in September in an Instagram post and showed off the deep green packaging of the new Mexican Jalapeño Peanut M&M's.
+Brent Timm, the host of SnackChat Live, broke the news back in September on Instagram and showed off the deep-green packaging of the new pepper-flavored chocolate candy.

 "So down for this idea," one person wrote.
 "We want these!!" wrote another.